CIS565-Fall-2014/Project3-Pathtracer/README.md

 * Use "I", "O" to adjust the camera the focal length.
 * Use "L", "K" to adjust the camera the apperture radius.
 ![ResultImage](change view direction_depth_5_iteration_1000_Cut.bmp)
+* Compare with CPU version:
+This feature in CPU will not be any different.

 ##Texture mapping effect:
 This program could read a bmp format image and store all the pixel colors in a color buffer.
 Then, when I am doing the path tracer, I could read the color according to the intersection point position.
 ![ResultImage](testure mapping_Cut.bmp)
 ![ResultImage](testure mapping2_Cut.bmp)
+* Compare with CPU version:
+This feature in CPU is doable and the required time will be similar.
 * Further improvement:
 I would like to add the bump mapping effect for the next step.
 It should be easy to implement the effect.
 What I need to do is to change the normal vector for every point.